This includes considering whether they have:

 Derbyshire's Police and Crime Panel is made up of 10 councillors - one from each of the 10 local authorities in the police force area - and 2 independent members:

-- Mrs Vicky Newbury - independent member (chair)
+- Mrs Vicky Newbury - Independent Member (Chair)

-- Dr Stephen Handlsey - independent member
+- Dr Stephen Handsley - Independent member

 Complaints